Muizzahmed786/cryptonite_taskphase_Muizz/Hello Hackers/Intro To Commands.md

 # intro to commands

-The description asks me to enter `hello' to get the flag
+The description asks me to enter `hello` to get the flag

 ```bash